A Learning-based Adaptive Compliance Method for Symmetric Bi-manual Manipulation: INTRODUCTION

-In recent years, model-free reinforcement learning (RL) has shown promising results in robot manipulation tasks.
-We can take advantage of RL to elevate the performance of traditional impedance control.
-First, model-free RL methods enable a unified framework for planning and parameter adjustment, improving manipulation efficiency.
-Secondly, it facilitates optimization of the planning policy and impedance parameters through interaction experience, delivering a more robust solution for contact-rich manipulation.
+In recent years, model-free reinforcement learning (RL) has shown promising results in robot manipulation tasks \cite{ju2022transferring}.
+We can leverage RL methods to enable a unified framework for motion planning and parameter adjustment tasks, and optimize the planning policy and impedance parameters through interaction experiences.
 In addition, specific contact dynamics models are unnecessary for model-free methods, eliminating the need for prior information.
-Although some methods exist in the single-arm peg-in-hole assembly\cite{8967946,9830834,20191206663241,8868579,9361338,8594353}, none of them has yet considered symmetric bi-manual manipulation.
-Compared with single-arm manipulation, symmetric bi-manual manipulation requires higher synchronization of dual-arm control.
-This aspect is particularly important when implementing cooperative handling and peg-in-hole assembly tasks, as we have done in this paper.
-However, RL-based methods have shown promise in solving the dual-arm problems mentioned above, as centralized policy networks can achieve dual-arm synchronization through training due to dense connections in networks.
+Compared with single-arm manipulation \cite{9830834, 9361338}, symmetric bi-manual manipulation requires higher synchronization of dual-arm control, which is particularly important when implementing the cooperative peg-in-hole assembly task.
 In conclusion, RL-based methods can facilitate symmetric bi-manual manipulation to achieve high efficiency, robustness, and synchronization.